jmrplens/A-Lab/README.md

 <a id="tube-parameters-1"></a>
 ### Tube parameters
 The panel shown here is used to enter the geometric parameters of the tube.
-Remember, measure all dimensions correctly.
+Make sure all distances are measured correctly.
 Also do not forget to indicate the shape of the tube.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/TransmissionTubeParams.png" width="49%"></img>
 </p>